 A varied approach utilising multi-media, incorporating classroom analysis and discussion of a wide variety of art including painting, sculpture, and architecture from web and printed texts, as well as visits to libraries, museums, and art galleries.
 Foreign, domestic, and cross-curricular trips are arranged as appropriate.
-The use of Firefly for blogging exhibitions and for sharing resources ensures current study opportunities are readily available.
+Google Classroom will be used for blogging exhibitions and sharing resources to ensure current study opportunities are readily available.
 Students particularly enjoy the thematic approach and the opportunity to study works that reflect their own interests.

-The course is taken at A-Level in June of Year 13.
+The course exams are taken at A-Level in June of Year 13.